Acoustoelectric/Acoustoelectric/README.md

 	<img src="images/screenshotXZ_of_viewer.png" height="250">
 </p>

-## Figure 3: Acoustoelectric Frequency Mixing in phantom
+## Figure 3: Acoustoelectric frequency mixing in phantom

 Data to run with this code is included here: DOI: 10.6084/m9.figshare.21802171